RecList/evalRS-CIKM-2022/evaluation/README.md

 | ...        | ...         | ...        | -1          |
 | user_id_n  | track_id_18 | ...        | track_id_9  |

+Please note that _the number of examples in the dataframe returned by `predict` and the `user_id` in input should match_ and that the user IDs fed to `predict` by the evaluation loop are _unique_.

 _Implementing the class, and returning the trained model in the proper wrapper:_